Residence permit for other studies

 Depending on the type of studies you are to conduct, additional requirements may apply.
 See the heading Special rules for certain types of studies.

-If you are to support yourself with your own funds, you must submit your application at the earliest three months before the date you are applying for a residence permit from.
+If you are to support yourself with your own funds, you must submit your application at the earliest four months before the date you are applying for a residence permit from.
 This is because you must be able to show that you can support yourself close to the beginning of the study time and your documents must not be too old.
 This does not apply if you will receive a scholarship to cover your means of support.

-Exchange studies at an upper-secondary school (high school) also count as other studies, but have their own page for the application.
+Exchange studies at an upper secondary school (high school) also count as other studies, but have their own page for the application.

 Normally, you cannot be granted a residence permit for studies that require you to be permanently resident in Sweden, such as studies at municipal adult education (Komvux) or Swedish for immigrants (SFI).
 A residence permit cannot be granted for studies at the compulsory school level.

-You can only be granted a residence permit for upper-secondary (high school) studies if an international exchange or IB-studies (international baccalaureate) at upper-secondary level is involved.
+You can only be granted a residence permit for upper secondary (high school) studies if an international exchange or IB-studies (international baccalaureate) at upper secondary level is involved.

 A permit for other studies does not give you the right to work in Sweden.